Darkflib/darkflib/README.md

 You can find me on mastodon: https://defcon.social/@darkflib

-I am Cloud Engineering Team-Lead at News Tech<a href="#footnote"><super>*1</super></a>, a subsidary of News Corp.
-My title has changed a few times over my time here, but my role (and most of my team) has stayed majorly the same.
+I am a Former SRE Team-Lead at News Corp.
+My title has changed a few times over my time there, but my role (and most of my team) has stayed majorly the same.

 Status:
 - 🔭 I’m currently looking for work... and as a personal project I am building a cyberdeck; a portable computer styled after the types of cobbled together systems made popular in cyberpunk books and films.